nikp123/minecraft-plymouth-theme/README.md

 Reboot, and you'll have the boot screen installed.

-For those users who break POSIX standards, you're on your own.

-*You chose this path*.

 ### Distros and whatnot?

-I've only tested this on a Void Linux machine, but in theory it should work on any distro as long as it has the appropriate initrd files are in place.
+So far I've tested this on:
+Void Linux and Arch Linux (and a teeny tiny bit of NixOS, but I think it's kinda broken atm)

+Other distros *might* work but it would require that their initrd generator is aware of plymouth and this theme, and pulls in the correct files.

-For now only ``dracut`` is supported.
-But adding other initrd mechanisms should be fairly simple.
+So far both ``mkinitcpio`` and ``dracut`` initrd systems are supported.
+But adding others should be fairly simple.

 #### Sidenotes